 1(of coins, glasses)tintineo masculine

-1(Chinese)chino masculinechina femininechale Mexico offensive informalcanaca Chile Peru offensive informal
+1(Chinese)chino masculinechina femininechale masculine Mexico offensive informalcanaca feminine Peru Chile offensive informal

 English has borrowed many of the following foreign expressions of parting, so you’ve probably encountered some of these ways to say goodbye in other languages.

 Many words formed by the addition of the suffix –ster are now obsolete - which ones are due a resurgence?